07/11/2019 Lehigh Valley, Pa.

 About Air Products

-Air Products (NYSE:APD) is a world-leading Industrial Gases company in operation for over 75 years.
-The Company provides industrial gases and related equipment to dozens of industries, including refining, chemical, metals, electronics, manufacturing, and food and beverage.
-Air Products is also the world’s leading supplier of liquefied natural gas process technology and equipment.
+) is a world-leading industrial gases company in operation for nearly 80 years.
+Focused on serving energy, environment and emerging markets, the Company provides essential industrial gases, related equipment and applications expertise to customers in dozens of industries, including refining, chemical, metals, electronics, manufacturing, and food and beverage.
+Air Products is also the global leader in the supply of liquefied natural gas process technology and equipment.
+The Company develops, engineers, builds, owns and operates some of the world's largest industrial gas projects, including gasification projects that sustainably convert abundant natural resources into syngas for the production of high-value power, fuels and chemicals.